The Midland, Wrexham: History

-The North and South Wales Bank first established its presence in the town in 1836, with its Wrexham office opening on 19 September 1836, on the site of where 43 High Street now stands, in the house of Mr Griffith in the Market Place.
+The North and South Wales Bank first established its presence in the town in 1836, with its Wrexham office opening on 19 September 1836, on the site where 43 High Street now stands, in the house of a Mr Griffith in the Market Place.
 The office later moved in 1861 to the ground floor of 29 High Street (now opposite the present-day building), then owned by the Alliance Assurance Company.

 The Lion House hotel, on the site the current building is now situated on, to the eastern end of the High Street, was bought in 1905 for The North and South Wales Bank of Liverpool from S.R.
 Johnson.
 Although before the building was completed The North and South Wales Bank was purchased by the Midland Bank (now part of HSBC) in 1908.
 With the building opening as the "Midland Bank" instead of "The North and South Wales Bank" which was dropped.

 Construction of the building took place between 1910 and 1912, by Woolfall and Eccles, the architects for the Midland Bank.
 Woolfall and Eccles originally envisioned the building to be in the Gothic style, to match nearby St Giles' Church, but the designs were rejected by the London City and Midland Bank when they took over the construction as they preferred a renaissance façade which was associated with their branches.

 The building has a yellow sandstone façade with ashlar, polished lower storey granite columns, a slate roof, and the building was in a "baroque palazzo" style.
 It has two storeys and a five window range.